eezstreet/SWATEliteForce/README.md

 #### MAJOR FEATURES ####
 - First person improvements!
-  * By hitting the zoom key, you will transition into Iron Sights.
+  * By hitting the zoom key, you will transition into Iron Sights!
-  * Your weapon will sway as you move.
+  * Lightsticks are thrown like grenades now.
+Chuck them across the room, or just drop them at your feet!
+  * Tactical equipment now shows how many items you have left on the HUD, so you are never left guessing!
 - Equipment changes!
+  * The breaching tab has been removed and a sixth tactical slot has been added.
+  * C2 is now considered a tactical piece of equipment, and the breaching shotgun is a weapon.
+The breaching shotgun will breach a door 100% of the time, unlike other shotguns where this chance is random.
   * New silenced versions of base game weapons: Suppressed M4A1, Suppressed UMP and Suppressed G36C.
 More weight and bulk, but won't tip off suspects in adjacent rooms when fired.
+  * Added a cut weapon from the game: The M1Super90.
+  * 3-packs of Wedges, Flashbangs, CS Gas and Stingers have been added.
+They have 3 tactical items, with the equivalent weight and bulk of five of those items.
+  * All shotguns now have Frangible Breaching Ammo, which doesn't ricochet or overpenetrate a door.
 - Command interface overhaul!
   * New commands: SEARCH AND SECURE, SECURE ALL, RESTRAIN ALL, and DISABLE ALL.
      * SECURE ALL, RESTRAIN ALL and DISABLE ALL commands order your squad to search the entire map.
 SEARCH AND SECURE combines RESTRAIN ALL and SECURE ALL.
      * NOTE: SECURE ALL will not look for drug bags until the mission is complete.
+This is so your team will not rush to secure mission objectives that are across the map.
   * The lightstick commands got moved back to the DEPLOY submenu, and all of the DEPLOY commands were reorganized based on how frequently they are used.
+  * The Classic Command Interface (CCI) has had all of its commands reorganized to play better.
 - More AI improvements!
   * High skilled suspects are much more dangerous.
   * Enemies have figured out how to equip heavy armor!
 Your AP rounds will be very important.
+- Menu improvements!
+  * The main menu now has a link to Discord and the Wiki and shows the mod version.
+  * The Join Game menu now won't show duplicate servers, the player sorting is better, and there is a link to download the server browser plugin.
+  * You can now apply a tab (or a whole loadout) to another officer, another team, or element.
+It's much easier now to keep a consistent loadout amongst your men.
+  * You can now vote (in multiplayer) to end the current map, or to go to the next map.

 ### ALL CHANGES ###
-- Added ironsights functionality
+- Added ironsights to most weapons; several weapons have had their first person weapon model tweaked to have right-side faces and other improvements.
 - Added broad-secure commands (SEARCH AND SECURE, SECURE ALL, RESTRAIN ALL, DISABLE ALL)
-- Added first person weapon inertia
+- Added first person weapon inertia (weapon sways with movement)
 - Added Suppressed M4A1
 - Added Suppressed G36C
 - Added Suppressed UMP
+- Added Breaching Shotgun as a weapon (M870 Breaching).
+The M870 Breaching will always breach a door 100% of the time regardless of its material.
+- Added Wedge 3-Pack, CS Gas 3-Pack, Flashbang 3-Pack, and Stinger 3-Pack.
+- Lightsticks are now treated the same as grenades, instead of being an instant-use item.
+- C2 is now considered a tactical item.
+- Breaching tab removed; sixth tactical slot added.
+- Added frangible breaching ammo for all shotguns.
 - AI will now drop lightsticks as they clear rooms.
+- Tactical items (grenades, wedges, lightsticks, C2) now show the number of items left when equipped.
+- Rewrote the voting code from scratch.
+No longer allowed to vote for gametype; can vote to end current map or to go to next map.
+- The breaching shotgun fire interface will now show for all shotguns, not just the breaching shotgun.
+- The pick lock fire interface will now show if you have a shotgun equipped.
+- Drastically improved the layout of commands in the Classic Command Interface (CCI)
+- Added the ability to assign the currently selected tab to an officer, team, or Element.
+- You can now assign the current loadout to an officer, team, or Element.
+- Pepper spray now shows the number of reserve cans when equipped
 - Reorganized DEPLOY command sub-menu
-- Externalized the position of the weapon in first person and in iron sights.
-- Added a console command to change the position of the weapon in first person.
 - Suspects will fire upon hostages twice as quickly.
 - Pepper spray now takes a moment or two to affect targets, like CS gas does.
 - High skill suspects are more likely to react to a thrown grenade now.